KindRoach/OpenVINO-Benchmark-Python/README.md

 # OpenVINO Benchmark Python

-Benchmark in python code for classical computer vision application use case: "Decode &amp; Inference".
+Benchmark in python code for a classical computer vision application use case: "Decode &amp; Inference".

 ## Prepare Test Data and Models